Helios-Protocol/developer-knowlegebase/docs/source/deployment_walkthrough.rst

 Python code walkthrough
 -----------------------

-Open your newly created python file and add this code.
 The first thing we will do is import the packages we need and define some constants:

 .. code-block:: Python